Table of Contents

 Date reported: 8/6/21

 What happened?
 A misconfigured Amazon S3 bucket exposed details of over 3 million senior citizens including individuals’ names, numbers, and email addresses.

 What happened?
 Reindeer, which was out of business, left its Amazon S3 bucket open to the public, leading to the catastrophic leak of 50,000 files totalling 32 GB.
 The leak impacted 306,000 people.

 What happened?
 Twillo is the world’s leading cloud communication platform as a service company.
 They suffered a breach after a bad actor gained read and write access to a misconfigured AWS S3 bucket.

 In summary, a majority of recent high-profile cloud breaches involved misconfiguration, low visibility, and privilege abuse as the leading causes of cyberattacks.
 These platform vulnerabilities have subjected enterprises to cyberattacks from insider threats, weak authentication, and third-party access, leading to severe financial and human implications.

-Modern enterprises require a shift in cloud security strategy that emphasizes improved configuration procedures, IAM optimization, and streamlined data classification.
+Modern enterprises require a shift in cloud security strategy that emphasizes improved configuration procedures, management of proliferating identities and entitlements, and streamlined data classification.